fl00N/learn-react-spotify-clone-project/README.md

 **Login and Registration:** Users can create accounts and log in.

-**Create, edit and delete playlist:** User can create, edit and delete his own playlist.
+**Create, edit and delete playlist:** Users can create, edit and delete his own playlist.

-**Add and delete music to playlist:** User can add and delete his own playlist.
+**Add and delete music to playlist:** Users can add and delete his own playlist.

 **Admin:** Admins can add, edit, and delete album and music.